Google Pixel 8a vs Nothing Phone (2)

 Who should buy each?

-Choose the Google Pixel 8a if: you want long software support with 7 years of updates, you prefer a lightweight phone at 6.6 oz, or you need a compact device with great value.
+Choose the Google Pixel 8a if: you want 7 years of software updates, prefer a compact design, or need a brighter display for outdoor use.

 Conclusion